AnthonyCxx/password-cracker/README.md

 # Password Cracker in C++
-An MD5 password cracker build in C++
+An MD5 password cracker built in C++

 # Compilatition and Execution